 A minimum of four credits in English is required for graduation from Quincy High School.
 A traditional sequence would be English I (9th grade), English II (10th grade), and English III (11th grade).
-Other course offerings and electives within the English department include: World Literature, Non-Fiction Studies, Contemporary Literature, English I Advanced, English II Honors, AP Language, AP Literature, and Theatre.
+Other course offerings and electives within the English department include: World Literature, English IV, English I Advanced, English II Honors, AP Language, AP Literature, and Theatre.
 Juniors may substitute AP Language for English III.
+Prerequisites may apply.
+Please check the course description for information.
+Course availability is subject to staffing and student enrollment.